CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_30.md

 # Bandit Level 30

-In this level we are asked to clone a git repo to find the password.
+In this level we are asked to clone a git repo with `git clone ssh://bandit30-git@localhost:2220/home/bandit30-git/repo` to find the password.

 Looking in the `README` file we see that it is "just an empty file"